nautes-labs/website/src/en/guide/user-guide/cluster.md

       -H 'Authorization: Bearer xxxxxxxxxxxxxxxxxxxx'
 ```

+### Execute virtual cluster deletion request

-2. Use the curl command or other tools to execute the API request.
+Use the curl command or other tools to execute the API request.

-After the request is successful, the virtual cluster and the cluster resource file in the tenant configuration repository will be deleted.
+After the request is successful, the cluster resource file in the tenant configuration repository will be deleted, and the virtual cluster will be destroyed.

+### Compose host cluster deletion request

-3. Generate an API request example by API definition `Cluster_DeleteCluster` and add the access token as a request header.
+Compose an API request example by API definition `Cluster_DeleteCluster` and add the access token as a request header.
 The API request example is similar to [Delete Physical Cluster](#delete-physical-clusterapi):

 ```Shell
     curl -X 'DELETE' \